Hands-on Gear Review

 Manufacturer: Feathered Friends

-The Feathered Friends Hummingbird is the lightest and most versatile traditional style 20-degree sleeping bag we’ve tested.
-However, it is only available directly from the manufacturer, the wait time is 1-4 weeks, and you are unlikely to find it on sale.
-Our top rated bags easily available from retailers are the Western Mountaineering Versalite 10 and the Western Mountaineering Ultralite 20.
-Both scored only a few points behind the Hummingbird and are excellent options.
+The Feathered Friends Hummingbird is one of the lightest and most versatile traditional style 20-degree sleeping bags we've tested.
+However, it is only available directly from the manufacturer, the wait time to get it is 1-4 weeks, and you are unlikely to find it on sale.
+Our top rated bags easily available from retailers are the Western Mountaineering Alpinlite and the Western Mountaineering Ultralite 20.
+Both scored close to the Hummingbird and are excellent options.